m-lohmann/BeeswaxEsolang.jl/README.md

                 Local stack setup: lstack[-,-,namebytes]•
                   namebytes: number of bytes to take from gstack to determine the file name.
                 The file bytes are reinterpreted as UInt64 words (big-endian).
-                If the bye count of the file does not add up to full 64-bit words, the end of the file is padded to the next full 64-bit word length, using 8-length%8 zero bytes.
+                If the bye count of the file does not add up to full 64-bit words, then the end of the file is padded to the next full 64-bit word length, using (8-file_size%8) zero bytes.
                 The UInt8 stream is reinterpreted as UInt64 words and pushed on top of gstack, 64-bit word by 64-bit word.

 w               Write file to disk.
                 Local stack setup: lstack[-,filebytes,namebytes]•
                   namebytes: number of bytes taken from gstack to determine the file name.
                   filebytes: number of bytes (after the name bytes) taking from gstack to determine the file content.
                 The 64 bit words are reinterpreted as groups of 8 bytes in big-endian order.
-                UInt64[0x11000000000000ff] is reinterpreted as UInt8[0xff,0x00,0x00,0x00,0x00,0x00,0x00,0x11]•
+                UInt64[0x11000000000000ff] is interpreted as UInt8[0xff,0x00,0x00,0x00,0x00,0x00,0x00,0x11]•
 ```

 ## Use of beeswax.jl